babashka/process/README.md

   ```
   or using the `pipeline` function (see below)

 - `$`: convenience macro around `process`.
 Takes command as varargs.
-Options can be passed using
+Options can
-  a map literal as the first arg.
+  be passed via metadata on the form.
 Supports interpolation via `~`.

 - `check`: takes a process, waits until is finished and
   throws if exit code is non-zero.